 I am seeing more and more hair shedding due to stress, which is known as telogen effluvium.
 The good news is that hair loss due to stress is reversible.
 Nonetheless, this can be very difficult emotionally.
 Telogen effluvium occurs when a substantial amount of anxiety and stress can cause the hair follicles to resume a resting phase which can, over a prolonged period of time, cause the hair to either fall out in clumps or weaken significantly in structure, causing it to break and look dull and lifeless.

 Both males and females of all ages take pride in their hair and their confidence often suffers when their hair is not in a good condition.
 The link between self-esteem and hair is well-known across cultures, with it being common knowledge that a healthy self-esteem forms a vital part of good mental health.
 Studies have even shown that stress and anxiety can contribute to a number of hair loss conditions.

 I like to provide coping mechanisms for my patients experiencing hair loss due to stress to help decrease the anxiety than can result with losing hair or thinning hair.

-Incorporating daily exercise, proper sleep habits (keeping your cell phone and laptop out of the bedroom and starting nutraceuticals like Viviscal Supplements daily.)
-These measures help provide structure and routine.
+Incorporating daily exercise, proper sleep habits – like keeping your cell phone and laptop out of the bedroom – and taking nutraceuticals like Viviscal Supplements daily can help provide structure and routine.

 For women experiencing hair loss, it’s important for them to be aware that hair growth is a slow process.